Ordeal by Innocence: Plot summary

-Geologist Arthur Calgary appears at the Argyle home Sunny Point two years after Rachel Argyle, wife and mother of five adopted children, was bludgeoned to death.
-Her son Jacko was tried and imprisoned, and he died after 6 months in prison.
+Geophysicist Arthur Calgary appears at the Argyle home Sunny Point two years after Rachel Argyle, wife and mother of five adopted children, was bludgeoned to death.
+Her son Jacko was tried and imprisoned for the crime, and died after 6 months in prison.
 Calgary explains that Jacko is innocent of murder, because his alibi was true.
-Calgary is the man who gave Jacko a ride to town and talked with him, when the murder was known to happen.
+Calgary is the man who gave Jacko a lift into town and talked with him, at the time that the murder was known to have happened.
 Calgary is confused by the family’s reaction to his news.
-It had been difficult to face them with his failure to appear by the time of the trial, yet no one is pleased at his effort for justice.
-Brother Mickey Argyle realises immediately that there is a murderer among them still, and visits Calgary in his hotel room to tell him.
-As the new police investigations proceed, they suspect in turn his father Leo, his brother Mickey, his sisters Mary, Tina and Hester, his father’s secretary Gwenda, and the long-time housekeeper Kirsten.
-Calgary visits the defense lawyer, who gives him more details of the event and some insights into the family, and the position in which the news puts them.
+It had been difficult to face them with his failure to appear at the time of the trial, yet no one welcomes his effort for justice.
+Brother Micky Argyle realises immediately that there could be a murderer among them still, and visits Calgary in his hotel room to talk to him.
+As the new police investigations proceed, they suspect in turn Jacko's father Leo, his brother Micky, his sisters Mary, Tina and Hester, his father’s secretary Gwenda, and the long-time housekeeper Kirsten.
+Calgary visits the defence lawyer, who gives him more details of the event and some insights into the family, and the position which the news puts them all in.
 Calgary feels he must now assist the family in the new situation.

 Dr Calgary was unaware of the trial because he was hit by a truck within hours after meeting Jacko, and a concussion blocked Calgary's recent memory.
 He left the country on a lengthy polar expedition when police were seeking the driver of the car.
 Jacko’s photo jogs his memory upon Calgary’s return to England; he recalls conversing with Jacko.
-Calgary feels his duty to justice to come forward late, and the police accept his reasons for not appearing earlier.
+Calgary feels his duty to justice to come forward, and the police accept his reasons for not appearing earlier.